 Leaders from utilities, government, industry, nonprofits, financial institutions, and academia.
 Click here to view a list of organizations that participated in Rural Energy's 2018 conference.

 Wahleah Johns is the Co-Founder and Executive Director of Native Renewables, and she is a member of the Navajo (Dine) tribe.
 With Native Renewables, she works to electrify homes on the Navajo reservation using off-grid solar photovoltaics.
 Native Renewables educates community members on solar and renewable energy, and trains tribal members to install and maintain off-grid photovoltaic systems.
-Wahleah will discuss Native Renewables' work during the keynote.
-Come hear this fascinating presentation about clean energy practices from a Native American perspective!
+Wahleah discussed Native Renewables' work during the keynote.

-Our opening plenary will look at electrification efforts across the United States.
-Representatives from the National Rural Electric Cooperative Association, North Carolina’s Electric Cooperatives, Efficiency Maine Trust, and Next Energy US will share strategies for electrifying rural communities.
-At our afternoon plenary, experts from the Colorado Energy Office, University of New Mexico School of Law, University of Michigan, and Environmental and Energy Studies Institute will discuss how state policy can drive energy savings in rural communities.
-They will share policy opportunities such as statewide greenhouse gas reduction goals.
-Speakers will include:
+Our opening plenary looked at electrification efforts across the United States.
+Representatives from the National Rural Electric Cooperative Association, North Carolina’s Electric Cooperatives, Efficiency Maine Trust, and Next Energy US shared strategies for electrifying rural communities.
+At our afternoon plenary, experts from the Colorado Energy Office, University of New Mexico School of Law, University of Michigan, and Environmental and Energy Studies Institute discussed how state policy can drive energy savings in rural communities.
+They shared policy opportunities such as statewide greenhouse gas reduction goals.
+Speakers included: